alanzheng88/bouncingballs/README.md

 ## Usage

-Use arrow keys to move the evil circle (white) to capture the evil balls
+Use arrow keys to move the evil circle (white) to capture the bouncing balls